antmbraun/antological/content/blog/software/ci/index.md

       secret2: ${{ secrets.secret2 }}
 ```

-Now onto the process themselves.
-They can be broken down into two categories: daily automations and pull-request based.
+Now onto the processes themselves.
+They can be broken down into two categories: (1) daily automations and (2) pull-request based.

 ## Daily Automations